Florida Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Assets

-Countable assets are counted towards the income limit and include cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
+Countable assets are counted towards the asset limit and include cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
 There are also many assets that Medicaid considers to be exempt (non-countable).
 Exemptions include personal belongings, household furnishings, an automobile, and generally one’s primary home.
-In Florida, IRAs in payout status are also exempt.
+In Florida, IRAs in payout status are exempt.
 This means that one’s Required Minimum Distribution (RMD) is being withdrawn.

 Treatment of Assets for a Couple